danielbloy/pico-interactive-halloween/README.md

 for the installation to be different each year but to provide all the assets here, along with videos of the finished and working installation.

-These video don't quite do it justice but its good enough to get an idea of what the finished projects look like.
+These videos don't quite do it justice but its good enough to get an idea of what the finished projects look like.

-Halloween 2025 [notes](./2025.md), no video yet,
+Halloween 2025 [notes](./2025.md), [pictures](2025/overview.md), no video yet,

 Halloween 2024 [notes](./2024.md), [video on YouTube](https://youtu.be/h3QauCqTOTw)